Renawol/Flight_Analysis/README.md

 ## Achievements
 After data cleaning we exported the following files:
 - flight_data_cleaned.csv: Flights data cleaned
+- flights_dates.csv: Gather all the dates on which the flights took place
+- cities_location.csv: Enumerate all the cities and their latitude and longitude
 - All the images of the graphs generated
 - As a potential customer of one of these airlines, we have learned which ones are most convenient for us in each situation.